sgr-0007/Rdf-fractures/backend/README.md

 2. Navigate to the `backend` directory.
 3. Run `npm install` to install dependencies.
 4. Create a `.env` file and set the necessary environment variables.
-5. Run `npm start` to start the server.
+5. Run `node server.js` to start the server.

 ## Directory Structure